-Nature Net is a not-for-profit environmental learning network comprised of sixteen area nature centers, museums, gardens, and parks offering experiential, place-based environmental education to the schoolchildren, teachers, and families of South Central Wisconsin.
-Nature Net was founded in 1995 by the Aldo Leopold Nature Center in an effort to increase access to free and low-cost environmental education resources and to promote collaboration and educational excellence in nature education throughout the region and beyond.
+Nature Net is an environmental learning network comprised of area nature centers, museums, gardens, and parks offering experiential, place-based environmental education to the schoolchildren, teachers, and families of south central Wisconsin.
+As a project of the Aldo Leopold Nature Center, Nature Net works to increase access to free and low-cost environmental education resources and to promote collaboration and educational excellence in nature education throughout the region and beyond.

 Who We Are